tlively/learn-gfx-hal/book/src/06_textures.md

 ## Create The Descriptors You Want To Write

 At this point you'd make the actual descriptors you'd want to write.
-In this case that's the Image (well, specifically the ImageView) and the Sampler that are part of our `LoadedImage`.
+For us that's the ImageView and the Sampler that are part of our `LoadedImage`.
 So, in the `HalState` startup we'll load up the image after we call `create_pipeline`.

 ```rust
     // 4.
 You create the actual descriptors which you want to write into the